linq2db/linq2db/Doc/articles/model/associations.md

 ## In this article

 One-To-One Associations

 One-To-Many Associations

 Associations as Extension Methods

 ## One-To-One Associations

-It is simple relation between two entities and can be defined using AssociationAttribute.
+It is simple relation between two entities and can be defined using `AssociationAttribute`.
 In the following example shown how to define One-To-One association betwwen `Order` and `Employee` entities.

 ```cs